santifa/hfts/Readme.md

 Some drawbacks and remarks:

 * only nif data sets can be parsed. the enhanced one NOT!
-* until now, the documents are not linked to the data set
 * the diversity and ambiguity metric are using an external dictionary which takes long and much memory so be careful.
-* after a run the datasets and metrics are cleared from the api and the api can be used in further rounds.

 ### CLI